 The purpose of the Privacy Act is to extend the present laws of Canada that protect the privacy of individuals with respect to personal information about themselves held by a government institution and to provide individuals with a right of access to that information.
-This report has been prepared in accordance with section 72 of the Privacy Act.
-The Canada Foundation for Innovation's (CFI) annual reports are tabled in Parliament in accordance with section 72 of the Privacy Act.
+The Canada Foundation for Innovation's (CFI) annual reports are prepared and tabled in Parliament in accordance with section 72 of the Privacy Act.